Changes in Federal Law Impact Medical Assistance Long-term Care Benefits

 The Deficit Reduction Act of 2005, hereinafter “DRA,” was signed into law by President Bush on February 8, 2006.
 (See, Public Law No. 109-171; Title VI, Subtitle A- Medicaid, Chapter 2 -Long Term Care Under Medicaid, Subchapter A- Reform of Asset Transfer Rules, §§6011 – 6021 and Subchapter B- §6022 Expansion of State Long-term Care Partnership Program.)
 The full text of the DRA can be found in the “Public Laws” section of the Library of Congress website, https://www.congress.gov/

 The Medicaid reform portions of the DRA significantly tighten the rules for Medicaid applicants seeking coverage for long-term care costs.
-The rule changes will impact eligibility requirements for both nursing facility care and “home and community-based services” such as the Pennsylvania Department of Aging 60+ Waiver Program.
-The Pennsylvania Department of Public Welfare will apply the new rules to applications filed on or after March 3, 2007, although some portions of the new law apply retroactively to February 8, 2006.
+The rule changes will impact eligibility requirements for both nursing facility care and “home and community-based services” such as Pennsylvania’s Aging Waiver Program.
+The Pennsylvania Department of Human Services will apply the new rules to applications filed on or after March 3, 2007, although some portions of the new law apply retroactively to February 8, 2006.

 A summary of the provisions is provided below.